eclipse-edc/Connector/docs/developer/decision-records/2022-07-04-type-manager/README.md

 ## Rationale

-The EDC runtime requires the ability to support configuration of multiple serialization contexts.
-For example, an API may require different serialization characteristics than another API.
-Related to this, users may want to serialize additional metadata such as JSON-LD for certain types such as extensible `Asset` properties or IDS messages.
+The EDC runtime requires the ability to support the configuration of multiple serialization contexts.
+For example, provided interfaces may require different serialization characteristics.
+Naming, some connected systems require JSON as input to further processing, whereas communication within an IDS ecosystem expect a JSON-LD string with a specific date-time-format.

+To being able to adjust or replace (de-)serialization of objects to Strings and vice versa for specific extensions or added properties (e.g., caused by a domain-specific extension of an `Asset`), the `TypeManager` allows to register customized processors that extend or overwrite default functionalities.

+This feature and decision targets the adaptability to existing interfaces and systems and the interoperability requirements within varying data spaces.
+What is not intended is customization on a level that e.g. each http endpoint provides a different output format.

 ## Approach